Marzerp/Pokemon_Statistics/README.md

 # Justification

 We use the Pokémon universe as a practical case of study for data science.
-It transforms the game lore into quantitative insights, applyig statistical methods to answer common questions, and debunk or confirm these.
+It transforms the game lore into quantitative insights, applying statistical methods to answer common questions, and debunk or confirm these.

 ---